-SMT and edTPA - Documents that provide guidance on how to vastly improve the use of data and critical indicators when planning for, teaching, analyzing, and reflecting on lessons when writing edTPA Rubrics 6-10.
+SMT and edTPA - Documents that guide how to vastly improve the use of data and critical indicators when planning for, teaching, analyzing, and reflecting on lessons when writing edTPA Rubrics 6-10.

 SMT and NBCT - How to incorporate data as evidence and indicators of powerful instruction into the NBCT reflection submission.